lbryio/lbry-docker/contrib/systemd-cloud-init.md

 Last Update: April 18 2019

-This is meant to be easy instructions for running a lbrycrd and chainquery service on DigitalOcean.
+This tutorial meant to be easy instructions for running a lbrycrd and chainquery service on DigitalOcean.
 It's pretty much just copy-and-paste.

-This should also work on any host that supports [cloud-init](https://cloud-init.io/), but I've not tested it anywhere except for DigitalOcean.
+This tutorial should also work on any host that supports [cloud-init](https://cloud-init.io/), but I've not tested it anywhere except for DigitalOcean.

 If you wish to use docker-compose, there is an [alternative configuration](https://github.com/lbryio/lbry-docker/tree/master/lbrycrd) for that.
-This tutorial will use cloud-init and systemd to control docker.
+This tutorial uses cloud-init and systemd to control docker.

-## It's easy to run your own full lbrycrd node
+## It's easy to run your full lbrycrd node

 [![Video of creating lbrycrd droplet on DigitalOcean](https://spee.ch/@EnigmaCurry:d/lbrycrd-video-thumb.jpg)](https://spee.ch/@EnigmaCurry:d/lbrycrd-docker-cloud-init.mp4)